 and stands

-of invisible
+dreaming of invisible stars.

-favours a cracked fetlock the cost of his courage
+having soared he is lame to earth favours a cracked fetlock the cost of his courage

 I want to go with him I would pay that price